amcoolalphonce/Solve_Attendance_Issues_At_AW/README.md

 Develop a student portal: Create an interface where students can access their attendance records Provide attendance summaries: Display attendance summaries, including total hours attended, on the student portal for each student
 ## 6. Attendance Reporting for Instructors
+Develop an instructor interface: Create a separate interface for instructors to view and manage attendance records for their classes
 ## 7. Security and Compliance
 ## 8. Testing and Training
 ## 9. Deployment